 BPM (Business Process Management) is a business solution approach which views a business as a set of processes or workflows.
 BPM Software is software which enables businesses to model, implement, execute, monitor and optimize their processes.

-Disambiguation: BPM can stand for several things, such as Beats for Minute, Beam Propagation Method, and BPM Sirius XM (a satellite radio channel), but this article is about its use in business process management.
-Below are several examples of BPM concepts, methodologies and features, which have become prevalent in the business world since the introduction of BPM approaches and technology.
+Disambiguation: BPM can stand for several things, such as Beats for Minute, Beam Propagation Method, and Sirius XM (a satellite radio channel), but this article is about its use in business process management.
+Below are several examples of concepts, methodologies and features, which have become prevalent in the business world since the introduction of BPM approaches and technology.

 Watch a Video: What is BPM?